FuelLabs/sway/docs/book/src/reference/compiler_intrinsics.md

 ```

 **Description:** Clears `slots` number of dynamic storage slots starting at key `key`.
 Unlike `__state_clear`, it does not report whether slots were previously set, making it less gas consuming.
 Maps to the `SCLR` opcode.

+If `slots` is zero, no slots will be cleared.

 **Constraints:** None.